Dansby Swanson Player Props: Cubs vs. Dodgers

 Dansby Swanson At The Plate

-- Swanson has driven in a run in four games this season (25.0%), including one multiple-RBI game.
+- Swanson has reached base via a hit in nine games this year (of 17 played), and had multiple hits in seven of those games.

+- He has not hit a long ball in his 17 games this season.

-- He has scored in nine of 16 games this year, and more than once 5 times.
+- He has scored in 52.9% of his games this season, with two or more runs scored in 29.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.